SpaceAIForum/spaceaiforum.github.io/index.md

 Accepted work is amplified via partner channels and the organizers’ extensive networks to increase readership, citations, and collaboration opportunities.

+## The Case for Space AI Assurance {#assurance}

+**Strategic enabler for safety, the economy, and science**

+This workshop closes the approval gap for AI in space by defining how systems are tested, qualified, and trusted across safety, security, and reliability.
+It convenes agencies, operators, primes, SMEs, and researchers to agree on verifiable methods for V&V, runtime assurance, adversarial robustness, and data provenance for onboard ML, agent automation, and LLM-enabled operations.
+Space AI is a strategic enabler for safety, the economy, and science; assurance is the path to deploy it at scale.

+### Outputs for funders and operators
+- Draft assurance framework mapped to ECSS and CCSDS practice for safety cases and accreditation.
+- Open evaluation suite with datasets, fault injection, adversarial and calibration checks, and runtime monitors.
+- Reference testbeds for ops-sim, software-in-the-loop, and hardware-in-the-loop with flight-like compute, plus procurement templates that shorten approvals.

 ## Primer
 <iframe
   class="saf-pdf"